top of page

 My ambitions

-Enthusiastic and dedicated, I’m seeking to collaborate with projects willing to include the root component in their NPP calculations, or any biogeochemical processes.
-With relevant experience in tropical ecosystems, proficient at 3 different languages and the statistical language R, I believe I can be efficient in the filed work, communicating the science with local communities, and analyzing the data.
+I’m seeking to collaborate with projects willing to include the root component in their NPP calculations, or any biogeochemical processes.
+With relevant experience in tropical ecosystems, proficient at 3 different languages I believe I can be efficient in the filed work, communicating the science with local communities, and analyzing the data.
 Take a look through my CV site to find out more about what I have to offer - or get in touch to discuss how I can help you on your next project

 Home: Personal Statement